 Neighborhoods of RVA: Museum District

-The Museum District is another uniquely Richmond neighborhood built upon history, architecture and community listed in the National Register of Historic Places.
-Surrounded by several popular neighborhoods (including the Fan, Carytown, and Scott’s Addition), it is within several blocks in just about any direction of restaurants, breweries, shopping and other popular spots.
-Arthur Ashe Boulevard marks the district’s eastern border, Ellwood Avenue to the South, I-195 in the West and Broad Street at the Northern edge.
+The Museum District stands as another of Richmond’s truly unique neighborhoods, steeped in history, rich architecture, and a strong sense of community.
+This neighborhood is proudly listed in the National Register of Historic Places and is surrounded by several other popular neighborhoods, including the Fan, Carytown, and Scott’s Addition.
+You’ll find it just a few blocks away from a plethora of restaurants, breweries, shops, and other popular destinations.
+To give you a sense of its boundaries, Arthur Ashe Boulevard marks the district’s eastern border, Ellwood Avenue is to the south, I-195 to the west, and Broad Street to the north.

-Like many areas of Richmond, the Museum District was originally farmland, which later became a crucial asset during the Civil War.
-The Robinson House — now part of the Virginia Museum of Fine Arts (VMFA) campus and under restoration — was originally the primary farmhouse on the land.
-In 1885, “Robert E. Lee Camp No. 1” was set up there and on the surrounding 36 acres now bound by Grove Avenue, Sheppard Street, Kensington Avenue, and the Boulevard.
-A few other structures from that era still stand today including the camp’s restored Gothic Revival chapel.
+Much like many parts of Richmond, the Museum District had its origins as farmland, which later played a significant role during the Civil War.
+The Robinson House, now part of the Virginia Museum of Fine Arts (VMFA) campus and currently undergoing restoration, originally served as the primary farmhouse on this land.
+In 1885, it became home to “Robert E. Lee Camp No. 1,” encompassing the surrounding 36 acres, now defined by Grove Avenue, Sheppard Street, Kensington Avenue, and the Boulevard.
+A few structures from that era still grace the district today, including the camp’s beautifully restored Gothic Revival chapel.

-Many interesting twists and turns over the years lead up to the residential community we see now.
-One resident (Oliver Schoolcraft) even built a horse racetrack between what is now Grove Avenue and Cary Street.
-It was the addition of horse-drawn, steam and eventually electric streetcar lines that made the area attractive for suburban development.
-Several notable Richmond figures (including Major James H. Dooley and Joseph Bryan) formed the West End Land Development Company in 1889 and laid out plans for a large development.
-Residential construction began in earnest in the mid-1890s and carried on through the early 1940s.
-Brick rowhouses, detached townhouses, churches, schools and apartment buildings were built along tree-lined streets in a variety of architectural styles including Classical Revival, Tudor Revival, Mediterranean Revival, Craftsman, Art Deco.
-The City annexed much of the neighborhood in 1904 as growth continued and the neighborhood became more “urbanized”.
+The district’s transformation into the vibrant residential community we know today has been marked by intriguing twists and turns.
+At one point, resident Oliver Schoolcraft even constructed a horse racetrack between what is now Grove Avenue and Cary Street.
+However, it was the introduction of horse-drawn, steam, and eventually electric streetcar lines that truly made the area appealing for suburban development.
+In 1889, several notable Richmond figures, such as Major James H. Dooley and Joseph Bryan, established the West End Land Development Company and laid out ambitious plans for a large-scale development.
+Residential construction took off in the mid-1890s and continued through the early 1940s.
+Tree-lined streets became home to an array of architectural styles, including Classical Revival, Tudor Revival, Mediterranean Revival, Craftsman, and Art Deco, featuring brick rowhouses, detached townhouses, churches, schools, and apartment buildings.
+The city extended its boundaries to include much of the neighborhood in 1904 as growth continued, and the neighborhood became more “urbanized.”

-Today, the neighborhood is a thriving community that embodies much of what makes Richmond such a great place.
-Many of the historic homes and larger structures have been renovated, revitalized and/or adapted for modern use without compromising the architectural charm.
-Sidewalks are regularly filled with children playing, residents walking pets and catching up with each other, runners, and casual site seers.
+Today, the Museum District thrives as a community that embodies the very essence of what makes Richmond such a remarkable place.
+Many of the historic homes and larger structures have undergone renovation, revitalization, or adaptive reuse without sacrificing their architectural charm.
+The sidewalks are a bustling scene, with children at play, residents walking their pets, neighbors catching up with one another, and runners enjoying the lively streets.

 Places to visit: